 Sometimes I make it with plain chicken breast.
-Other times, when we have leftover lechon manok from Sunday, I shred it up and throw it into the sauce.
-The smoky, garlicky flavors of the lechon manok blend beautifully with Alfredo sauce and make the dish feel richer—like a reinvention of leftovers instead of reheating the same thing.
+Most times I think of Chicken Alfredo when we have leftover lechon manok from Sunday.
+I just shred it up and throw it into the sauce.
+The smoky, garlicky flavors of the lechon manok blend beautifully with Alfredo sauce and make the dish feel richer like a reinvention of leftovers instead of reheating the same thing.

 The best part?
 It’s all one pot.
 Boil pasta, stir the sauce, toss everything together, and dinner is done.